1 / 1

 In the Golden Triangle Creative District, don't miss Denver Art Museum, Kirkland Museum of Fine & Decorative Art and the Clyfford Still Museum.
 With galleries, fine-art studios, museums, specialty stores, restaurants, nightclubs, coffeehouses and bistros, the neighborhood is a great place to explore on foot.

-Travel through 150 years of art.
-Three collections are all shows together in salon-style: decorative art, Colorado and regional art and a retrospective collected of Colorado's own, Vance Kirkland.
+Travel through 150 years of art at the Kirkland Museum of Fine & Decorative Art.
+Three collections are all shown together in a salon-style format: decorative art, Colorado and regional art and a retrospective collected of Colorado's own, Vance Kirkland.
 Ages under 12 not admitted.

 Find an oasis in the city at one of the neighborhood's many parks, including Civic Center, Congress and Cheesman Parks.

 Many of the stately homes in Denver's Capitol Hill area have been converted into accommodations, such as the Capitol Hill Mansion Bed & Breakfast and the Patterson Historic Inn.
-Don't miss The ART Hotel Denver, Curio Collection by Hilton featuring a rooftop bar and patio, as well as a museum-quality art collection of its own.
+Don't miss The ART Hotel Denver, Curio Collection by Hilton, featuring a museum-quality art collection of its own as well as the FIRE restaurant with its rooftop bar and patio.

 Denver Art Museum provides free admission to visitors 18 and younger and hosts blockbuster traveling exhibits, as well as impressive permanent collections.